computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 ## Fine-Tuning GPT-2
 For this assignment, your task is to **fine-tune** a released version of GPT-2 on training data *of your choosing*.
 This will involve you downloading/cleaning text from the internet, or creating the dataset yourself.
 Be sure to create the usual test/train split!
 Include your dataset along with your submission on Gradescope, and describe the process of designing your dataset in your report.

+The provided notebook generates text by randomly sampling from the distribution over the next word given to us by the model.
+One extension that we commonly use to get better generations is to truncate the distribution to only consider the top $k$ words.
+This is called **top-k** sampling and the value of $k$ is a hyperparameter that we can choose through the process of our experiments.
+This strategy intuitively makes sense, since words at the bottom of the distribution (i.e. with low and near-zero probabilities) probably won't cause for better generation quality and we're better off re-distributing the probability mass to more likely candidates.

 ### Tasks
 1. Fine-tune a GPT-2 model (any size is fine, but larger sizes are more fun!) on the provided text-adventure dataset using the example code.
 Report the perplexities before and afterwards Describe the trends of perplexity in your report.
+Generate a few samples before moving on.

 2. Repeat 1) using a dataset you put together.
 Report examples, before/after perplexities and trends.

-3. The skeleton code uses **top-k** sampling, with the **k** parameter set to be 50.
-Experiment with different sampling strategies and include examples, as well as your own qualitative assessment of the outputs in your report.
+3. The skeleton code uses **top-$k$** sampling, with the $k$ parameter set to be 50.
+Experiment with different sampling strategies to generate text and include examples, as well as your own qualitative assessment of the outputs in your report.

+4. Submit your favourite generation to Gradescope!

 <!-- List the materials from the header -->
 {% if page.materials %}